 - Send out the RSVP card ASAP.
 Mailing your RSVP card on time shows not only respect to the host but also enthusiasm for the big day ahead.
-If they’ve included a stamp, drop it in the mail today.
+If they’ve included a stamp, drop it in the mail shortly after receiving the invitation.

 Inserted with the invitation is a wedding RSVP card, or response card, an important piece of stationery that allows guests to do just that.